kubeflow/website/content/en/docs/aws/deploy/install-kubeflow.md

 <a id="prepare-environment"></a>
 ## Prepare your environment

+**Note**: kfctl is currently available for Linux and macOS users only.
+If you use Windows, you can install kfctl on Windows Subsystem for Linux (WSL).
+Refer to the official [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for setting up WSL.

-In order to deploy Kubeflow on your existing Amazon EKS cluster, you need to provide `AWS_CLUSTER_NAME`, `cluster region` and `worker roles`.
+To deploy Kubeflow on your existing Amazon EKS cluster, you need to provide `AWS_CLUSTER_NAME`, `cluster region` and `worker roles`.

 Follow these steps to download the kfctl binary for the Kubeflow CLI and set some handy environment variables: